 Tour of a local Winery or Brewery

-Practical Gifts for Kids to Give Dad
+Practical Gifts to Give the Dad who has Everything

 (Many of these gifts would make good stocking stuffers for dads too)

 Messenger bag – We love the Timbuk2 bag because of it’s versatility and durability.
 A fun way to personalize this gift and make it unique is to have the flap embroidered with initials – a local embroider shop can do this.

 Write-in-the-shower Notepad — This is awesome!
 We seriously have re-ordered these waterproof notebooks multiple times because we love them so much.
 You can actually write down notes in the shower and capture those brilliant ideas and pressing to-dos that always float to the surface while the warm water pours down.
 You might pair it with a Fog Free Shave Mirror (AKA – the best stocking stuffer of last Christmas).